digbmc/dsgas-resources/Classics-and-Archaeology.md

 - [Digital Latin Library](https://digitallatin.org/): The DLL Catalog provides an organized, curated online system for finding Latin texts that are available digitally.
 Currently, it contains nearly 3,000 authors and 5,000 works, with many more to come.
 It also contains individual item records for hundreds of texts available in a variety of formats through many different resources such as the Perseus Digital Library, the Packard Humanities Institute, DigilibLT, the HathiTrust Digital Library, and others.

 - [DYABOLA](http://www.dyabola.de/en/indexfrm.htm?page=http://www.dyabola.de/): An online collection of books, book reviews, and journal articles in the disciplines of classics, prehistory and ancient history, archaeology, numismatics, epigraphy, and philology are indexed, including subject access based on the Realkatalog of the German Archaeological Institute.
+Contains several databases, the largest of which is the Archäologische Bibliographie, or "Realkatalog des Deutschen Archäologischen Instituts Rom," the most comprehensive database for classical archaeology.
 Most of the citations are to works not in English.

 - [Loeb classical library](https://www-loebclassics-com.proxy.brynmawr.edu/): The complete digital Loeb Classical Library is fully accessible via a Bryn Mawr College subscription.
 More than 520 volumes of Latin and Greek texts with English translation are available in a modern and elegant interface, allowing readers to browse, search, bookmark, annotate, and share content.